 The Templates help answer those burning questions:

-These templates are reverse-engineered from my one-on-one copy experience, and utilize formulas and structures that I’ve employed to sling words for my 4-figure copy clients, daily.
+These templates are reverse-engineered from my one-on-one copy experience, and utilize formulas and structures that I’ve employed to sling words for my 6 and 7-figure business-owning copy clients, daily.

 Say “goodbye” to gathering information only to be just as stumped as when you started.

 The Promptlates will get you past that dreaded blinking cursor – all the way to a copy makeover that connects and converts your dream clients and customers on auto.